Memorable Manitobans: Arthur W. Puttee (1868-1957)

 There were charges that he was Clifford Sifton’s candidate, particularly in the November 1900 election, which Puttee again won.
 It was true he had much Liberal support.
 In 1904, he found labour sentiment had moved leftward and the Liberals no longer trusted him.
 He was easily defeated in the general election, even losing his deposit.
 From 1897 he was a moderate labour leader, editor of the radical newspaper The Voice, in which he had a financial interest until its collapse in July 1918, after which his role in Winnipeg’s labour movement diminished.
 During the 1940s, he called for the expulsion of “reds” from unions which he felt had become dangerously strong.

 He was one of the strongest voices in favour of the organization of a Canadian Labour Party based on the British Labour Party model.
 He and R. A. Rigg were nominated early in 1918 to meet with Prime Minister Borden on the conduct of the war, but neither man attended.
-In 1922, he was one of eight Progressive candidates for a Winnipeg seat in the Manitoba Legislature, the others being G. F. Chipman, T. J. Murray, R. W. Craig, M. J. Hample, P. J. Henry, Peter McCallum, and C. K. Newcombe.
+In the 1922 provincial general election, he was one of eight Progressive candidates for a Winnipeg seat in the Manitoba Legislature, the others being George F. Chipman, Thomas J. Murray, Richard W. Craig, Martha J. Hample, Patrick James Henry, Peter McCallum, and Charles K. Newcombe.